nameko/nameko/docs/key_concepts.rst

 Entrypoints
 ^^^^^^^^^^^

 Entrypoints are gateways into the service methods they decorate.
-While a service is running, an entrypoint may "fire" and the decorated method would be executed by a service :ref:`worker <workers>`.
+They  normally monitor an external entity, for example a message queue.
+On a relevant event, the entrypoint may "fire" and the decorated method would be executed by a service :ref:`worker <workers>`.

 .. _dependencies: